Leadership Team

 Andrew Monte, MD, PhD - Scientific Director & Medical Director

 Dr Monte is the Scientific Director and Medical Director at Rocky Mountain Poison & Drug Safety (RMPDS), and a Professor of Emergency Medicine and Medical Toxicology at the University of Colorado School of Medicine.
 He has a PhD in clinical sciences focused in pharmacogenomics.
 His research interests lie in personalized medicine and substance abuse and he focuses on improving drug safety and effectiveness through large scale epidemiology methodologies.
-Andrew has been funded by NIH, the DoD, and the FDA for his work and this has resulted in over 100 publications.
+Andrew has been funded by NIH, the DoD, and the FDA for his work which has resulted in over 100 publications.

 Christopher Hoyte, MD – Fellowship Director & Assistant Medical Director Poison Center